David M. Thomas Jr.: Navy career

-9-11 rescue efforts
+9/11 rescue efforts

 Captain David Thomas was serving in the Pentagon on September 11, 2001, when al Qaeda hijackers crashed a passenger jet into it, causing an explosion, fire, and consequent injuries and loss of life.

 Thomas was one of the people who spontaneously volunteered to enter the damaged part of the building to rescue survivors.

 When asked about his rescue efforts on September 11, Thomas replied:

-His fire-damaged uniform now hangs in the Smithsonian's American History gallery.
+His fire-damaged uniform is now displayed in the Smithsonian's American History gallery.

 8th Commander of Joint Task Force Guantanamo

 On May 27, 2008, Rear Admiral David Thomas replaced Rear Admiral Mark Buzby to become the 8th Commander of Joint Task Force Guantanamo, and the Guantanamo Bay detention camp.

 On April 2, 2009, Thomas defended inviting visiting VIP entertainers to view detainees at Guantanamo.